-That is it, Gzip compression is now enabled for your Joomla website.
+Gzip compression is now enabled for your Joomla website.

-- Leave Path to Cache Folder empty unless you want to save cache files in a custom directory.
+- Leave Path to Cache Folder empty, unless you want to save cache files in a custom directory.

-If you update your website very frequently then you can shorten the cache time value.
-If you rarely update the website then you can increase this value.
+If you update your website frequently, then you can shorten the cache time value.
+If you rarely update the website, then you can increase it.

-- Leave Platform specific caching as No, unless you provide different HTML content on mobile devices.
+- Leave Platform Specific Caching as No, unless you provide different HTML content on mobile devices.

 - Save your changes.